cooperaj/rmwd-site/content/post/2012-05-09-mists-of-pandaria-beta/index.md

 ---
-title: Mists of Pandaria beta
-date: 2012-05-09T13:10:55+00:00
 author: adam
+date: "2012-05-09T13:10:55+00:00"
 slug: mists-of-pandaria-beta
 tags:
 - mists of pandaria
 - spoilers of mists of pandaria
 - thanks but no thanks
 - wow
+title: Mists of Pandaria beta
 ---

 I was fortunate enough to get on the Cataclysm Beta.
 If you scroll down enough you'll see my huge screenshot gallery and possibly a few thoughts on it.
 It was a fantastic experience but I'm not going to repeat it.